IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-5-build.markdown

 About the sample application
 ----------------------------

-The `BusAlerts` application displays alerts and advertisements within the city's public transit vehicles as they move through points of interest.
-For example, if there is a security incident, or if a participating local business is nearby, an alert about the incident or an ad for the business is displayed inside the bus as the bus approaches the region.
-To follow along you can download the application if you haven't already.
+The `BusAlerts` application displays alerts and advertisements inside the city's public transit vehicles as they move through points of interest.
+For example, if there is a security incident an alert about the incident is displayed inside the bus as the bus approaches the region.
+Local businesses can also purchase advertising to be displayed when the bus is near the business.
+To follow along, you can download the application if you haven't already.
 [LINK TBD]

 Build the application
 ---------------------